Director, John van Geest Cancer Research Centre / Professor of Immunobiology

 Professor Pockley is the Director of the John van Geest Cancer Research Centre.

 Professor Pockley's research interests focus on the immunobiology of heat shock (stress) proteins and better understanding immunoregulatory mechanisms and their impact on disease processes.
-Of late, his principle interests relate to tumour-mediated immunoregulation and its influence on the induction of protective anti-tumour immunity.
+Of late, his principle interests relate to tumour-mediated immunoregulation, its influence on the induction of protective anti-tumour immunity.

-Professor Pockley is currently focussed on the influence of tumours on the phenotype and function of innate immune responses, immune profiling and the identification of immunological biomarkers of disease progression and treatment sensitivity, as well as the transdisciplinary development of new cancer diagnostics and immunotherapeutics.
-His work primarily involves cell analysis using multi-parameter flow cytometry and complementary analytical techniques.
+Professor Pockley is currently focussed on the influence of tumours on the phenotype and function of innate immune responses, immune profiling and the identification of immunological biomarkers of disease presence, progression and treatment sensitivity, as well as the development of new cancer diagnostics and immunotherapeutics.
+His work primarily involves cell analysis using multi-parameter flow cytometry, complementary analytical techniques and natural killer (NK) cell-based immunotherapeutics.

 He has supervised students in a range of subject areas relating to immunoregulatory mechanisms in disease processes and opportunities to carry out postgraduate research towards an MPhil / PhD arise in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu.